vefunder/protocol-research-review/articles/inverse_finance/Inverse-finance-DOLA-thread.md

 10/ For the complete assessment, our findings, and recommendation, read the full report here: LINK

 This analysis was spearheaded by @Lavi_54 and @dabar_90.
-Give them a following if you like what you read.
+Give them a follow if you like what you read.